 You and/or your child will give samples for a least one rapid test.
 This may involve taking another sample from your nose or mouth with a swab, or taking a sample of saliva.
 You may be offered a research test which looks for other respiratory viruses as well as COVID-19.
 These viruses are common and can cause symptoms similar to COVID-19.
 It may be very useful in future if doctors and nurses are able to test for these viruses at the same time.
 If you are offered one of these research tests you will not need to have any additional swabs, as the research test can look for different viruses using the same sample.
 We will also look for the other viruses on the swab which is sent to the lab.

-We would also like to know more about how your illness may be affecting you after the first appointment.
-A representative from your GP practice will check in daily for 28 days to ask about your or your child's symptoms.
 We would also like to be able to follow up through NHS records for a year.
 This information will be held confidentially and securely.

 Will I get the results of the tests?